 Contemporary authors have a variety of publishing choices at their disposal (not just in terms of different methods of printing, but also different ways of doing business).
 One publishing method does not fit all; each title has a unique audience.
 The publishing choice is driven by the size of the market (which dictates the number of copies produced), the cost of printing and binding, and shipping.
 Options include:

-- Print-on-demand (POD) means receiving an order (and payment), producing the book (not less than 100 copies to be cost-effective) and then delivering the book.
-Most POD books are produced with digital printing (laser printing with toner) but they could also be produced with other methods such as photo copy.
+- Print-on-demand (POD) means receiving an order (and payment), producing the book (not less than 100 copies to be cost-effective) and then delivering the consignment of books to the author for distribution.
+Most POD books are produced with digital printing (laser printing with toner) but they could also be produced with other methods such as photo copy and lithographic printing.
 The cost per copy varies depending upon the number of pages, full-colour or black and white printing, and the trim size.
 Chapbooks.

 - Offset printers (ink printing with plates) to produce 2 500 books or more.